marfadita/mycofactocin/README.md

   * RODEO with MftB clusters
   * Flags2 analysis
   * The frequency of pairwise occurrence of domains in clusters is calculated
+  * Meme analysis of conserved positions in precursor (MftA)
 3. Results visualization
   * Cytoscape
   * RAxML tree